WokLibCodeClub/.github/profile/README.md

 Our next sessions will take place on **Saturday 4th October 2025** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.

-# PLEASE MAKE SURE YOU KNOW WHAT YOUR ACCOUNT PASSWORD IS!!!!!!!
+<h1>PLEASE MAKE SURE YOU KNOW WHAT YOUR ACCOUNT PASSWORD IS!!!!!!!</h1>

 ---